chakravartiraj/deep_link_demo/docs/CLI.md

 Remove-Item -Path * -Recurse -Force -Exclude .git build\
 # Copy the built web files to the root of gh-pages branch
 Copy-Item -Path "build\web\*" -Destination "." -Recurse
+# Check all the branches existing for the repository
+git branch -a
+#
+git add .
+#
+git commit -m "docs: enhance CLI.md with comprehensive command descriptions"